 2. Consider table shapes

-Play around wedding seating ceremony configuration, as well as wedding reception seating configuration to see what works for you best, as well as what will maximize your venue floor plan the most.
+Play around wedding seating ceremony configuration, as well as wedding reception seating configuration, to see what works best for you, as well as what will maximize your venue floor plan the most.

 There are no right or wrong options in the shape selection of tables, and all have their own advantages.
 Work with a designer and unlock layout potentials that you would’ve otherwise not considered.